School's Out, Head to Southern Indiana!

 Day 1 – Farm Fun in Borden

 Morning: Head to one of Southern Indiana’s most beloved attractions, Huber’s Orchard & Winery, for fun on the farm!
-Starting in late May, you can take a tractor ride to pick your own seasonal fruits and veggies.
+From spring through fall, you can take a tractor ride to pick your own seasonal fruits and veggies.
 (Call 812-923-9463 for picking conditions and pricing.)
 At the Farm Market, pick up extra goodies for home, or to snack on throughout the day.
 The kids can let loose at the Family Farm Park, featuring mazes, race karts, the signature grain train and plenty of farm-themed playground equipment.
 View admission for the Family Farm Park and hours at VisitHubers.com.

 Lunch: Shop the Farm Market to create your own lunch or split a pizza at the Starlight Café.
 Treat the kids to ice cream, including flavors made with fruits grown right on the farm.

 Afternoon: Enjoy a mini beach vacation in Southern Indiana!
 If the kids are up for it, take an easy-level scenic hike on Trail 2 at Deam Lake State Recreation Area.
-Afterwards, cool off at the lake’s beach, which is open from the Saturday of Memorial Day weekend through Labor Day.
 Admission is free with an Indiana State Parks annual pass.
 View daily entrance fees.

 Evening Option: Take the night off from cooking and instead stop by Joe Huber’s Family Farm & Restaurant.
 The restaurant is known for made-from-scratch favorites like fried chicken, green beans and fried biscuits with apple butter.
 If home is calling, have the kids help make dinner using the goodies you picked at Huber’s Orchard & Winery!